ygrabovskiy/Superhex.io-Scr1pt/Readme.md

 # Superhex.io Scr1pt
 <b>This script has the following features:</b>
 * Interface with buttons.
 They have the appearance of Superhex.io buttons.
-* Quality control of the game.
+* Game Quality control.
 (You can change the quality of the game to any value)
 * Function to set the skin with an ID.
 * Play button text changer.
 * Ads control.
 (They can be activated or deactivated).